What Is Form 1099-DA and What Does It Mean for Crypto Investors?

 - stakers who receive cryptocurrency as a reward for locking-up their assets

-Who will issue Form 1099-DA and who will receive one?
+Who issues Form 1099-DA and who receives it?

-Even though Form 1099-DA won't be available until 2025, you still need to file taxes on any taxable income from your crypto investments for the current tax year.
+You need to report any taxable income from your crypto investments for the tax year.
 To do this, you'll need to gather documentation showing the details of your crypto transactions.
 Then, you should file the following forms:

 Form 8949: This form is used to report the details of each cryptocurrency transaction, including the date, description, proceeds, and cost basis.
 Taxpayers should include Form 8949 with their Form 1040 if they have any capital gains or losses from cryptocurrency transactions.
-If the cost basis of your asset sales on your 1099-B, or future 1099-DA, show basis was reported to the IRS and no correction or adjustment is needed, you may not need to file Form 8949.
+If Form 1099-DA indicates that the cost basis of your asset was reported to the IRS and no correction or adjustment is needed, you may not need to file Form 8949.

 You can use a Crypto Tax Calculator to get an idea of how much tax you might owe from your capital gains or losses from crypto activities.